Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 What Makes This Board Stand Out:

-This board offers a volume comparable to the Wave Bandit Retro Fish, but much of it is distributed through the rails.
-This design provides extra stability, though it can make fully engaging the rails a bit trickier.
-For most riders, this isn’t a major issue, fish boards are rarely pushed hard on the rails.
+This board offers a volume similar to the Wave Bandit Retro Fish, but much of it is distributed along the rails.
+This provides extra stability, though fully engaging the rails can feel a bit trickier.
+For most riders, this isn’t a concern, fish boards are rarely pushed hard on the rails.

-Built with an EPS core and three marine-ply stringers, the board isn’t the lightest at 9.2 lbs, but it’s exceptionally strong and durable.
-The soft-top construction is enhanced with a 5mm barrier layer, providing extra protection against dings and impacts.
-Even if the surface gets dented or scratched, the core remains secure.
-The HDPE-coated base further improves durability while offering a smooth, reliable glide through the water.
+Construction is solid and durable.
+Built with an EPS core and three marine-ply stringers, the board weighs 9.2 lbs, not the lightest, but exceptionally strong.
+The soft-top is reinforced with a 5mm barrier layer for added protection against dings and impacts, keeping the core safe even if the surface gets dented or scratched.
+The HDPE-coated base enhances durability while providing a smooth, reliable glide across the water.

-Equipped with bolt-through fin boxes and a complete set of fins, this board can be rigged in either a twin or quad-fin setup.
-While both work well, the quad configuration typically delivers better stability and performance, especially for taller or heavier riders.
+The board comes with bolt-through fin boxes and a complete set of fins, allowing either a twin or quad-fin setup.
+Both configurations perform well, though the quad setup typically delivers greater stability and improved performance, especially for taller or heavier riders.

 Pros of this Board